 Online Help When You Need It Most to …

-My name is Scott Moresi, and I’m a licensed psychotherapist in San Francisco offering online counseling and psychotherapy to people throughout the state of California.
+My name is Scott Moresi, and I’m a Licensed Psychotherapist and Certified IFS Therapist in San Francisco offering online counseling and psychotherapy to people throughout the state of California.

 Professional counseling and psychotherapy is all about intentionally creating change and learning to let go of the beliefs and behaviors that are keeping you from achieving the fulfilling relationships and life you desire.